marcmelendez/UAMMD_intro/code/README.md

    own weight.
 * `curlyWire.cu`: A chain of particles behaving like a curly wire bending due to angular and torsional forces.
+* `MorseChain.cu`: A chain of particles connected with Morse bond potentials and attached to the origin in a uniform gravitational field.
+* `Morse.cu`: Particles in a periodic box interacting through a Morse potential.